Sally McKenzie

-Sally McKenzie (born 8 February 1955) also credited as Sally MacKenzie, is an Australian actress, director, playwright and screenwriter.
+Sally McKenzie (born Sarah 8 February 1955) also credited as Sally MacKenzie, is an Australian actress, director, playwright and screenwriter.
 She graduated from Australia's National Institute of Dramatic Art in 1977.
 She was awarded a Master of Fine Arts from the Queensland University of Technology in 1996.

 Early life and education

 Sally May McKenzie was born on 8 February 1955 in Lindfield a suburb of Sydney.
 McKenzie grew up in South Australia.
 From the age of 11 she took drama classes run by Morna Jones who established the Patch Theatre.
 During her teenage years McKenzie performed with the Pioneer Players, the Arts Theatre, Theatre 62 and the Bunyip Children's Theatre.
 She began an arts degree at Flinders University but only completed 2 years before moving to Sydney to study acting at the National Institute of Dramatic Art (NIDA).